ronste/xmlworkflow/Readme.md

 - Saxon HE 12 4J
 - mathjax-full 3.2.2
 - pagedjs-cli 0.4.3 (with puppeteer 22.4.1)
+- WeasyPrint version 57.2
 - just-install 2.0.1 (for task execution)

-Template files and other sources (e.g. css) are dereived from HTML:
+Template files and other sources (e.g. css) are dereived from:

 - Pandoc default templates
 - Preview of NISO JATS Publishing 1.0 XML